 Tell yourself this is for the safety and well-being of your baby.

 My doctor explained that since my body did not get pregnant on its own, the body doesn’t actually realize it’s pregnant yet…thus the need for the progesterone shots.
 My body isn’t producing progesterone on its own yet…so I need to put it in there so the body doesn’t reject the pregnancy.
 It did provide me a small measure of comfort knowing that the pain was for a greater purpose.

 Find a position that is most comfortable for you.

 For me, it was lying on my side, on the couch.
 For one friend, it was standing up, holding on to something.
 For another friend, it was laying on her belly.
 You may have to experiment for a few days with different positions until you find one that works for you.

-Make sure SO flattens surface area with fingers beforehand and administers the shot swiftly, at a 90 degree angle.
+Make sure someone flattens the surface area with their fingers beforehand and administers the shot swiftly, at a 90 degree angle.